 [laughter]

 IWDM: I said, "And you need these waitresses to give you some food."
 I said, "You ain't my G-d."
 And I went on back in the kitchen where I came from.
-But I left the look on that brother's face I never saw it before.
+But I left the look on that brother's face I never saw on it before.
 I don't think he ever was the same again.
 Big Robert, we called him.
-I'm sure my brother there is big Robert [laughs] We have a big Robert, tall Robert and big Robert.
+I'm sure my brother know big Robert [laughs] We have a big Robert, tall Robert and big Robert.

 Here's another thing for us from Elijah Mohammed.
 He said, "Islam is mathematics."
-"No I don't agree with that."
+"Now how you going to deal with that."
 He said, "G-d is power and force."
 That's what he said.
 "G-d is power and force."
-Where the hell he going to go with that?
+Now how we going to go with that?
 If your rational mind comes alive and your rational mind wants to understand what you were told, how are we going to deal with that, that "G-d is power and force?"
 Okay well, I got so many horse powers of G-d in my car, in my motor.

 That's power and force.
 Because power is force in action, right?
 In motion.
 That's what power is, force in motion.
 Force can be dominant just there but not acting but once it's acting then its power.
 So G-d is power and force then G-d is only force. [laughs] But force becomes power when it's applied or when it's acting.
 That's what he says, "G-d is power and force."
 You going to call that Islam?

 "Islam is mathematics."
-I know what mathematics, science and numbers.
+I know what mathematics is, science and numbers.
 Applying numbers and understanding the nature of numbers, that's mathematics.
-G-d then how are we to understand these things?
+G-d, then how are we to understand these things?
 You'll go crazy trying to understand these things.
 You will go stark raving mad trying to understand all these things.
 My advice to you is, "Don't even try."
-Your own nature guides your way.
+Your own nature guides you right.
 Don't deal with it, and the few that did deal with it they either suspected that something was wrong, and because they suspected that something was wrong, they survived or they did go to the nut house.

 In an attempt to get African Americans to think rationally, now listen very carefully.
-In an attempt to get African Americans, Black people as we call ourselves, to think rationally while studying religion or thinking about religion, religious language, religious terminology, Mr. Farrak told his followers, "The unknown does not exist."
+In an attempt to get African Americans, Black people as we call ourselves, to think rationally while studying religion or thinking about religion, religious language, religious terminology, Mr. Farad told his followers, "The unknown does not exist."
 That's what he said.
 "The unknown does not exist."
 He said, "We have searched for that unknown G-d."
 He used the term mystery.
 "We have searched for that mystery G-d for trillions and trillions of years."
 Now, that's mind boggling right there.
 Trillions and trillions of years?
 Where the hell is that history?

 [laughter]